 Why This Matters

-Nutrient deficiency diseases aren't just historical curiosities—they're living proof of how specific nutrients function in your body.
+Nutrient deficiency diseases aren't just historical curiosities.
+They're living proof of how specific nutrients function in your body.
 When you study scurvy, you're really learning about collagen synthesis; when you examine goiter, you're understanding thyroid hormone regulation.
-These diseases demonstrate the consequences of disrupting essential biochemical pathways, and that's exactly what you're being tested on in nutrition courses.
+These diseases show what happens when essential biochemical pathways get disrupted, and that's exactly what nutrition courses test you on.

-The key to mastering this topic is recognizing the patterns: fat-soluble vitamin deficiencies often affect bones and vision, B-vitamin deficiencies typically impact energy metabolism and the nervous system, and mineral deficiencies disrupt everything from oxygen transport to hormone production.
-Don't just memorize disease names—know which nutrient is missing, what physiological process it disrupts, and who's most at risk.
+The key to mastering this topic is recognizing patterns: fat-soluble vitamin deficiencies often affect bones and vision, B-vitamin deficiencies typically impact energy metabolism and the nervous system, and mineral deficiencies disrupt everything from oxygen transport to hormone production.
+Don't just memorize disease names.
+Know which nutrient is missing, what physiological process it disrupts, and who's most at risk.

 Fat-Soluble Vitamin Deficiencies